vinzv/siduction-paste/README.md

 You can also use the standard Go documentation tool to read code documentation, for example:

-    go doc -all github.com/gearnode/privatebin
+    go doc -all github.com/siduction/sidupaste

 # Contact
-If you find a bug or have any question, feel free to open a Github issue or to contact me [by email](mailto:bryan@frimin.fr).
+If you find a bug or have any question, feel free to open a Github issue at Brian's [upstream project](https://github.com/gearnode/privatebin) or to contact him [by email](mailto:bryan@frimin.fr).

-Please note that I do not currently review or accept any contribution.
+Please note that he does not currently review or accept any contribution.

 # Licence
 Released under the ISC license.

 Copyright (c) 2020-2022 Bryan Frimin <bryan@frimin.fr>.
+Re-branding 2022 Vinzenz Vietzke <vinzv@siduction.org>.

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above